 Santa Claus, Saint Nick or Father Christmas has many names, some that date back centuries.
-In modern times, this character has ties to Christmas, the supposed day of Jesus Christ’s birth.
-Western society knows him as a magical man who lives in a magical village in the North Pole.
+In modern times, Santa is tied to Christmas, the Christian day of Jesus Christ’s birth.
+The world knows him as a magical and jolly man who lives in a village in the North Pole.
 There, elves make all of the Christmas toys so Santa can deliver them on Christmas Eve.
 Naughty children get nothing or perhaps coal in their stockings.
 Some people think Santa was just a mythological fabrication designed to scare children into good behavior.
 However, the history of Santa Claus may have some basis in reality.

-Saint Nicholas of Myra (270-343) is most likely the inspiration for Saint Nick, the Saint Nicholas of Christmas lore and Sinterklaas.
+Saint Nicholas of Myra (270-343) is most likely the inspiration for Saint Nick, the Saint Nicholas of Christmas lore, and Sinterklaas.
 He looked very different from jolly Saint Nick as we know him today.
 However, he did have a beard.
 Before even him was Odin and his flying, eight-legged horse Sleipnir.
 At Yule time (the Pagan predecessor to Christmas), Odin would leave gifts for children who left out treats for Sleipnir.